-The roadmap of MariaDB is formed by the community on the maria-developers list on Launchpad, at conferences (like the MySQL Users Conference and OScon), and in discussions with customers of MariaDB Foundation members like the MariaDB Corporation who are part of developing MariaDB.
+The roadmap of MariaDB is formed by the community on the maria-developers list on Launchpad, at conferences and developers events, and in discussions with customers of MariaDB Foundation members, like the MariaDB Corporation, who are part of developing MariaDB.

 The MariaDB developers are also working with several storage engine vendors and developers to get the best storage engines into MariaDB.